markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * | When the validity of the *link* has been accepted by forwarding nodes, these nodes will remember the *link* , and it can subsequently be used by referring to a hash representing it.

-* | As a part of the *link request* , a Diffie-Hellman key exchange takes place, that sets up an efficiently encrypted tunnel between the two nodes, using elliptic curve cryptography.
-As such, this mode of communication is preferred, even for situations when nodes can directly communicate, when the amount of data to be exchanged numbers in the tens of packets.
+* | As a part of the *link request*, an Elliptic Curve Diffie-Hellman key exchange takes place, that sets up an efficiently encrypted tunnel between the two nodes.
+As such, this mode of communication is preferred, even for situations when nodes can directly communicate, when the amount of data to be exchanged numbers in the tens of packets, or whenever the use of the more advanced API functions is desired.

 * | When a *link* has been set up, it automatically provides message receipt functionality, through the same *proof* mechanism discussed before, so the sending node can obtain verified confirmation that the information reached the intended recipient.

+* | Once the *link* has been set up, the initiator can remain anonymous, or choose to authenticate towards the destination using a Reticulum Identity.
+This authentication is happening inside the encrypted link, and is only revealed to the verified destination, and no intermediaries.

 In a moment, we will discuss the details of how this methodology is implemented, but let’s first recap what purposes this methodology serves.
 We first ensure that the node answering our request